W-A-I-L-A-W-8/redesign/_projects/from-one-currency-to-another.md

 ### Reinvigorate the movement of funds

-This was originally launched as an enterprise SaaS product as a web application for desktop resolution.
-It was knee-jerk reaction to an urgent business need but unfortunately it was never designed.
+Originally launched as a web based SaaS product.
+It was a knee-jerk reaction to an urgent business need but unfortunately it was never designed.

-The company’s goal being to provide a hassle-free business account solution specifically for overseas, education providers managing their cash-flow.
+The company’s goal being to provide a hassle-free business account solution specifically for overseas, education providers managing their cash-flows.

 **The purpose being to:**